-Unfortunately, Maryland law forces you to reckon with the unappealing aspects of your home too, through various mandatory disclosures of defects to buyers.
-Marylanders, like sellers in many states, are required to reveal various problems that could affect the property's value or desirability.
-For example, a seller cannot fraudulently conceal major physical defects, such as a broken water pipe or a defective HVAC system.
+Maryland law requires you to reckon with the unappealing aspects of your home, through various disclosures of defects to buyers.
+Marylanders, like sellers in many states, are required to reveal problems that could affect the property's value or desirability.
 If you're selling your Maryland home, what must you disclose, and when?

-The purpose of the statute is to compel a seller such as yourself to detail any material facts of which you are aware that negatively affect the property.
-This could cover a wide variety of defects in your home, ranging from the condition of the roof to the condition of the gas tank.
+Most buyers will expect a seller who has lived in the property (as opposed to a short-term investor) to go with the full-disclosure option, and detail any material facts of which you are aware that negatively affect the property.
+This could cover a wide variety of home features, ranging from the condition of the roof to the existence of an underground storage tank.

-You are required to provide written copies of this form to potential buyers.
-Its precise format can vary, but you can view samples online.
-Your real estate agent or attorney will provide you a copy as part of the standard materials.
+You are required to provide written copies of the disclosure/disclaimer form to potential buyers.
+Samples can be found online, and your real estate agent or attorney will provide you a copy as part of the standard materials.

-Upon examining the four-page form, you’ll notice that it’s actually two forms: You have the option of filling out either a “Disclaimer” or a “Disclosure.”
+Upon examining the form, you’ll notice that it’s actually divided into two parts, making clear that you have the option of filling out either the “Disclaimer” or the “Disclosure” portion.

-The disclaimer must also state that, except for the disclosed latent defects, you make "no representations or warranties as to the condition of the real property or any improvements on the real property" and the buyer "will be receiving the real property “as is”, with all defects, including latent defects, that may exist, except as otherwise provided in the contract of sale of the real property."
+The disclaimer also states that, except for the disclosed latent defects, you make "no representations or warranties as to the condition of the real property or any improvements" on it.

 At first, choosing the disclaimer option might sound like an attractive option for limiting your liability.
 But be careful.
-Giving a potential buyer a disclaimer might actually raise some red flags.
-The buyer may wonder why you’re so quick to wash your hands of the home.
-The buyer might hire one or more inspectors to examine the property particularly closely.
-You may spook your buyer into looking for some other way out of the deal.
+Giving a potential buyer a disclaimer might raise red flags.
+The buyer might wonder why you’re so quick to wash your hands of the home, and get spooked into tougher negotiations or pulling out of the deal altogether.

-Your other option is to submit a disclosure.
-The disclosure asks you to fill out a whole variety of questions and answers.
+Your other option is to fill out the disclosure portion of the form.
+This asks you to answer a variety of questions.
 You will need to state “yes” or “no” to whether there are any material defects in specific areas—the floors, the walls, the fire sprinkler system, and so on (including an "Other" clause).

-In addition, you may make comments.
-Both the comment and the answer is part of a Maryland seller’s formal disclosure.
-The comments are a good way to explain any issues, particularly if “yes” or “no” doesn’t tell the whole story.
+In addition, you may make comments to explain your answers on the form.
+These are a good way to explain any issues, particularly if “yes” or “no” doesn’t tell the whole story.
 For example, one question asks whether the air conditioning is supplied to all rooms.
 If you say “no,” this could alarm a buyer.
-But if you add a comment indicating that all rooms except the basement are air conditioned, this minimizes the impact.
+But if you add a comment indicating that all rooms except the basement are air conditioned, this can minimize the impact.